Immunoprecipitation using Dynabeads® Protein A or G

-Table 1 - Properties of the Recombinant Protein A and Protein G in Dynabeads®
+Table 1.
+Properties of the recombinant Protein A and Protein G in Dynabeads®.

 Dynabeads® Protein A and Dynabeads® Protein G bind with different affinities depending on the immunoglobulin type and species.
 Binding occurs mainly through the Fc region.
 The binding capacity will depend on the initial concentration of antibodies in the sample and the source of the antibody.
-These data are based on isolation from a sample containing 100 µg immunoglobulin per ml.
+These data are based on isolation from a sample containing 100 µg immunoglobulin per milliliter.

 |Protein A||Protein G|